danishahmedA/SeleniumC/README.md

 I am learning Selenium in 30 Days and attempting to apply it in a real-world project.
+Designed an MVC pattern in a generic manner for each class named Utility to make it easier to read.
 This hands-on experience improved my abilities, helping me to easily manage challenges.